arashash/deep_exercises/README.md

-# deep-exercises-
+# Deep Learning Book Exercises with Solutions
-Deep Learning Book Exercises with Solutions
+Here we contribute Deep Learning exercises and solutions that closely follow the book in the form of weekly exams.